STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 MPT or Exegetical idea (including subject and complement) of Mark 16:1-4: “The women who came to the empty tomb to anoint the body of Jesus worried about a problem that was too big for them, but it was resolved before they ever had to face it.”

-This is what Tony Merida calls the main point of the text (MPT) and what his mentor Jim Shaddix calls the central idea of the text (CIT).
+This is what Tony Merida calls the text's main point (MPT) and what his mentor Jim Shaddix calls the text's central idea (CIT).
 Shaddix and Jerry Vines have a helpful chapter entitled Unifying the Theme in their Power in the Pulpit: How to Prepare and Deliver Expository Sermons (Chapter Five).

 3. Convert the exegetical idea (MPT) into the homiletical idea or MPS (What does the passage mean to my audience)